Thomas-Christie/L96HistoryMatching/README.md

 * save the designpoints then move to the Python notebook
 * read the saved data, and run the L96 on the design points, then save the metrics and go back to the R notebook
 * run History matching then repeat for subsequent waves !

+NOTE:
+I have converted notebooks to `.py` files to facilitate version control.
+If you wish to run an experiment, first convert the `.py` file to a `.ipynb` file using `jupytext --to notebook <notebook>.py`.
+It isn't guaranteed that the corresponding `.ipynb` file corresponds to the current `.py` file in the repo.
+Also ensure that you move the generated `.ipynb` file either to the `PerformHM_R` or `GenerateData_Python` directory due to the nature of relative imports.